-- 1. Project title and case file number: Lexus Outdoor Rooftop Events, ENV 12-0006 / PHG 12-0001 - 2.
+- Project title and case file number: Lexus Outdoor Rooftop Events, ENV 12-0006 / PHG 12-0001 - 2.
 Lead agency name and address: City of Escondido, 201 N. Broadway, Escondido, CA 92025 - 3.
 Lead agency contact person name, title, phone number and email: Rozanne Cherry, Principal Planner, 760-839-4536, rcherry@escondido.org - 4.
 Project location: 1205 Auto Park Way, Escondido, CA (APN 235-090-32 - 5.
 Project applicant's name, address, phone number and email: Lexus Escondido, Drew Davis, 1205 Auto Park Way, Escondido, CA 92029, 760-690-2796, ddavis@lexusescondido.com - 6.
 General Plan designation: Planned Commercial within Target Area overlay #9, the Promenade Retail Center and Vicinity, - 7.
-Zoning: PD-C Planned Development Commercial - Description of project: The proposed project consists of a modification of a previously approved Master 8.
-Development Plan (Case No. 2006-10-PD) for the existing Lexus Escondido automobile dealership and Centre.
-The current facilities, located in the PD-C (Planned Development -Commercial) zone, include auto sales and service, a restaurant, retail shops and a conference center.
-The request is to allow events to be held on the existing third floor roof decks of the facility and to modify General Condition of Approval # 24 of Council Resolution No. 2006-269-R to allow the use of a public address system and amplified music for these events and entertainment that would include dancing.
-A Cabaret Permit for the amplified music and dancing is part of the request, as well as establishing a higher daytime (7 AM. to 10 PM.) noise level standard of 65 dBA (where 55 dBA and 60 dBA are currently permitted) at the property lines and modifying General Condition #30 regarding the noise thresholds.
+Zoning: PD-C Planned Development Commercial - Description of project: A modification of a previously approved Master Development Plan (Case No. 2006-10-PD) 8. for the Centre at Lexus Escondido and the existing automobile dealership and Vintana restaurant to allow events to be held on the two existing third floor roof decks of the facility and to modify General Condition of Approval # 24 of Council Resolution No. 2006-269-R to allow the use of a public address system and amplified music for these events and entertainment that would include dancing.
+A Cabaret Permit for the amplified music and dancing is part of the request, as well as establishing a higher daytime (7 AM. to 10 PM.) noise level limit of 65 dBA (where 55 dBA and 60 dBA are currently permitted) at the property lines and modifying General Condition #30 regarding the noise thresholds.
+The General Plan indicates that higher levels of community noise exposure for the adjacent residential areas may be considered and conditionally acceptable up to 70 dBA.
 The applicant requests BEZ (Business Enhancement Zone) processing directly to city council.
-The West Deck area is approximately 9,249 square feet and the East Deck is about 7,314 square feet.
 Types of events would include, but not be limited to, concerts, weddings and other ceremonies, receptions, corporate events, screening of movies/videos, civic meetings, charitable events, auctions, mixers, and similar uses/events.
+The maximum number of patrons that would occupy the outdoor space on the third-floor roof decks at any given event, or combination of smaller concurrent events, would be 615 people.
 Music would be provided by DJ's, live acoustic ensembles and live amplified ensembles, bands and orchestras.
-Events would occur at any time the centre is open.
-All amplified sound on the open roof decks would be reduced to the nighttime (10 PM, to 7 AM,) property line noise thresholds at 10:00 PM.
-On-site self-parking and/or valet parking is proposed for events.
-Also requested is to allow a second monument sign along Auto Park way up to 4.5 feet high and 54 SF in area, and more than one temporary feather flag sign up to 15-feet tall, per business establishment on the premises, up to an aggregate total of 10 feather flags for the entire center.
+Events could occur at any time the Centre is open, except for certain time restrictions for an event or concurrent events exceeding 200 attendees during weekday peak commuter and school traffic periods.
+All amplified sound on the open roof decks would be reduced to the nighttime (10 PM, to 7 AM.) property line noise thresholds at 10:00 PM.
+On-site self-parking and/or valet parking are proposed for events.
+Also requested is to allow a second monument sign along Auto Park Way up to 4.5 feet high and 54 SF in area, and allow the use of a maximum of 10 feather flags 15-feet tall, to advertise any on-site business or combination of on-site businesses.

-9. Surrounding land uses and setting (briefly describe the project's surroundings):

-The existing Lexus Centre/dealership is approximately 200 feet west of Interstate 15 on the south side of Auto Park Way.
-The area is characterized by urban commercial development to the north and east of I-15, and medium-density multi-family residential development to the west and south of the site.
+Surrounding land uses and setting (briefly describe the project's surroundings): The existing Lexus Centre/dealership is approximately 200 feet west of Interstate 15 on the south side of Auto Park Way.
+The area is characterized by urban commercial development to the north and east of I-15, and medium-density multi-family residential development to the west and south of the site, with single-family residential uses beyond.
 Legal non-conforming single family residences are located in the PD-C zone between the subject site and Interstate 15 to the east.